 Your purchase agreement contains important information about your rights, your builder’s rights, your unit, and the project.
-To ensure that you are protected and understand exactly what you’re signing up for, it is strongly recommended that you have it carefully reviewed by a lawyer.
-Also keep in mind that you have a 10-day cooling off period after you sign a purchase agreement for a new condo unit.
+To ensure that you are protected and understand exactly what you’re signing up for, you should strongly consider having your agreement carefully reviewed by a lawyer who is experienced in pre-construction condominium transactions.
+Also keep in mind that you have an initial 10-day period to cancel your purchase under the Condominium Act, 1988.
 So, if on further review you decide that you no longer wish to go through with your purchase, you’re able to terminate your agreement within that period and get your deposit back.

 Since a condominium project requires a lot more time to complete than a single-family home, the potential for construction delays is much higher.
 When it comes to setting your move-in, or “occupancy date,” chances are your builder will set a Tentative Occupancy Date.
 This allows them to extend the date multiple times provided they give you sufficient advance written notice for each delay.
 You can review the addendum attached to your purchase agreement to understand how occupancy dates may be extended, when you can terminate your agreement because of delay, and when you might be eligible under the warranty for compensation due to delay.